-- a) Operate as a non-profit, nonpolitical organization, devoted exclusively to its responsibilities as described above in Article III. - b) Operate in the general public interest serving the County as a whole.
-It shall serve no special Interest. - c) Will not endorse any commercial products or enterprise.
+- a) Operate in the general public interest serving the County as a whole.
+It shall serve no special Interest. - b) Do not endorse any commercial products or enterprise. - c) Understand that all communications related to council work are subject to public records requests.